Our SAE History

 SAE -Phoenix Alumni, Inc.

-Upon inception, SAE-PA established an investment committee to oversee the management of over $200,000 that was gifted to it from the proceeds of the AZ Beta chapter property and to insure that SAE-PA remains a good steward of the funds.
+Upon inception, SAE-PA established an investment committee to oversee the management of over $200,000 that was gifted to it from the proceeds of the AZ Beta chapter property and to ensure that SAE-PA remains a good steward of the funds.
 SAE-PA has also established a Scholarship Committee to create guidelines for the use of those funds to undergraduates in Arizona and within Province Upsilon.

 The success of this area alumni association is that we've operated with positive cash flow or break-even at our events since inception while still providing scholarship assistance.

 At the 2017 Leadership School that was held in Phoenix, we had four alumni from the SAE-PA who attended the final banquet.
-We are planning even greater participation in 2018 when it returns in August.